chakri12-krishna/Shoe-And-Hide-Password/README.md

-This is an simple project on Web Development using basic HTML,CSS and Java Script.
+This is a simple project on Web Development,using basic HTML,CSS and Java Script.